Agricultural Valuation – aka “Ag Exemption” – with Honey Bees

 Rex Smith will be teaching (2) sessions – on performing hive inspections at the bee school.

 Some customers who may have other livestock on properties – or in fields that aren’t fenced to keep the public out – may be asked to provide fencing around the hives.
-Here are some samples that my clients have put around the bees to protect from cattle, horses, humans, goats, and sheep.
+Here are some samples that a few of my clients have put around the bees to protect from cattle, horses, humans, goats, and sheep.
+Theft and vandalism of bee hives are a serious concern, and protecting your investment of managing hives on your property is important.
+Remember – Theft, vandalism, and poisoning of hives are NOT covered for replacement in our contracts – and will be at the cost of the property owner to replace should these occur to the bee colonies.

-Whether the fence is around the entire field, or just around the hives – I can provide my own chain/lock to secure the fence gate.
+Whether the fence is around the entire field, or just around the hives – I will provide my own chain/lock to secure the fence gate.

 And an example of what NOT to try to use to protect the beehives.
 Construction trash-fence zip-tied to t-posts.
 This does NOTHING to keep the horses and longhorn cattle out of the hives.